- Privacy Notice

-From time to time we would like to send you information about services of ours and other members of the group we feel may be of interest to you.
+From time to time we would like to send you information about services of our, other members of the group, and our partner agencies where we feel this may be of interest to you.

 You may also have the right for your personal information to be transmitted electronically to other organisations in certain circumstances.

 You can access your personal information we hold by writing to us at this address:

 Emh, Governance & Assurance Team, Memorial House, Stenson Road,

 You have the right to question any information we have about you that you think is wrong or incomplete.